The USCRP Community

 Federal Leadership Meeting

-To facilitate interagency coordination and collaboration on federal coastal research, the USCRP hosts an annual Federal Agency Leadership meeting in which top leadership from each agency are invited to provide organization-specific guidance, oversight, and input.
-These federal leaders represent their organization’s coastal mission, priorities, and resource and help define the priorities and steer upcoming activities.
-They provide the high-level commitments from their agency that are required to sustain the momentum of the USCRP as a respected, multi-agency group.
+To facilitate interagency coordination and collaboration on federal coastal research, the USCRP hosted a Federal Agency Leadership meeting in which top leadership from each agency were invited to provide organization-specific guidance, oversight, and input.
+These federal leaders represented their organization’s coastal mission, priorities, and resource and help define the priorities and steer upcoming activities.
+They provided the high-level commitments from their agency that are required to sustain the momentum of the USCRP as a respected, multi-agency group.
 These leaders seek to dovetail their agency’s highest federal priority coastal needs with the broader USCRP federal, academic, and stakeholder teams.

 *Agencies currently represented on or engaged with the Federal Team include: U.S. Army Corps of Engineers (USACE), U.S. Geological Survey (USGS), the Bureau of Ocean Energy Management, Federal Emergency Management Agency, NASA, NOAA, U.S. Nuclear Regulatory Commission, National Park Service, Department of Energy, U.S. Fish and Wildlife Service, and Office of Naval Research.